AjayKMehta/setup-machine/NeovimNotes.md

  **Generate Documentation** | `<leader>cd` OR `:'<,'>CodeCompanion /doc` **Generate a commit message (advanced)** | `<leader>cm` **Review code** | `<leader>cr`

+##### Interactions

+There are 4 ways you can interact with an LLM using CodeCompanion:

+1. Chat (`:CodeCompanionChat`)
+2. Inline (`:CodeCompanion`)
+3. Command: Create Neovim commands for the command-line
+4. Background: You can run tasks in the background

 ##### Adapters